broop/broop/README.md

-Welcome!
-I'm Paul Brook, a Senior Software Engineer with over 20 years experience, and here are some of the things I'm working on:

 - [1brc](https://github.com/broop/1brc): My One Billion Row Challenge entry using only "common" techniques and builtin Java apis.
 - [little-schemer](https://github.com/broop/little-schemer): the code I wrote while working through "The Little Schemer", includes multiple versions of the same functions, as developed in the text.
 - [schemish](https://github.com/broop/schemish): a Scheme interpreter (in Python) based on all (and only!) the Scheme you need to run the code in The Little Schemer.